jurrewolff/volunteer-computing/README.md

 ## How it works

 A project is made up of a c program and an input file.
 Uploaded c files are compiled to WebAssembly by the webserver using the Emscripten compiler.
 Each client worker then executes this Wasm code with a single line from the uploaded input file as an argument.
 When a client is done executing they will post their result and start executing again after getting a new input from the web server.

-## How it works

-A project is made up of a c program and an input file.
-Uploaded c files are compiled to WebAssembly by the webserver using the Emscripten compiler.
-Each client worker then executes this Wasm code with a single line from the uploaded input file as an argument.
-When a client is done executing they will post their result and start executing again after getting a new input from the web server.

 ## Installation